-The desire is for bus stops and the walking routes to them to be well maintained and lit.
+Bus stops and the walking routes to them will be well maintained and lit.
 Where feasible, CCTV will be provided.
 Bus stops will, wherever possible, have shelters, along with seating and information displays.
 Stops will be kept clear of other vehicles, allowing buses to pull up right at the kerb, enabling easy access on to and off buses.
 Bus stations and interchanges will be enlarged to accommodate more buses and will offer safe and pleasant waiting environments for customers.